You want smart political talk without the meltdowns?

 A little bit.

-You know, I'll take a look at uh, you know, some of the things there's a lot of people that are running right now to to go for two years uh position.
+There's a lot of people that are running right now to go for Toomey's position.

-Yeah, no, I'm sure that listen, there are there are a lot of good people that are running.
+Listen, there are a lot of good people that are running.

 And I wasn't wrong about Trump.

-I don't know if you remember when I supported him pretty early, I got the crap beat out of me by my fellow conservatives because they said you're supporting a liberal.
+I don't know if you remember when I supported him pretty early, I got the crap beat out of me by my fellow conservatives because they said, you're supporting a liberal.

 I'm like, no, I'm not.

-And I they'd say, how do you know?
+And they'd say, how do you know?

-I said, because I know the person for 25 years, I'm telling you, he's not a liberal.
+I said, because I know the person for 25 years.

 They could have said, you know what, you are right, Hannity, but I don't think that's in them to do that.